gazimaksudur2/gazimaksudur2/README.md

 ---

 ### ⚡ Fun Fact:
 I love exploring new technologies and applying them to solve real-world problems.
-When I'm not coding, you can find me reading tech blogs or playing video games.
+When I'm not coding, you can find me reading tech blogs or playing youtube videos Like. tutorials, and others.

 ---